ejulen/cv2/README.md

 ## Build for production

-Run `npm install --production`, then `npm run build:all`.
+Run `npm install --production`, then `npm run build`.
 A directory called `build` will be created containing the built site.

 ## Changing information within the CV